albayerga/G_102_6/Readme.md

 ## Ranking Methods
 - **TF-IDF + cosine similarity**: Ranks tweets by measuring relevance through term frequency and inverse document frequency, adjusted by cosine similarity.
-- **Our score + cosine similarity**: Ranks tweets by combining tweet popularity (e.g., retweets or likes) with cosine similarity for relevance.
+- **Our score + cosine similarity**: Ranks tweets by combining tweet popularity (e.g., retweets or likes) with tf-idfcosine similarity for relevance.This project implements a custom popularity score to rank tweets based on both content relevance and social engagement.
+The popularity score is calculated using metrics like likes, retweets, comments, hashtags, and the user's follower count, assigning weights to each based on their impact on tweet popularity.
+The final score integrates both content relevance (using TF-IDF and cosine similarity) and popularity, weighted to prioritize content but still factor in social influence.
+The combined score balances content quality with social reach for a comprehensive ranking system.
-- **BM25**: A probabilistic model that ranks tweets based on term frequency and saturation, favoring shorter and more relevant tweets.
+- **BM25**: A probabilistic model that ranks tweets based on term frequency and saturation.
 - **Word2Vec + cosine similarity**: Ranks tweets by semantic similarity using word embeddings, measured through cosine similarity.

 ## Features